 Step 1: define a customer

 Thanks to the link between the mobile app and the Teamleader database you can easily look up existing customers and complement their data in the work order.
 The address will be automatically filled in, or, if you want, you can enter a construction site address.
-Fill in your mileage and you’re good to go!
+You can also add a department and project.

 Starting the job?
-Enter your start and end time to define how long you’ve been working.
+Tab on the 'Add items' button to add different options to your work order.
+Tab on 'Work hours' to enter your start and end time to define how long you’ve been working.
 Taking a lunch break?
 No problem, just add a couple of hours after you started working again.
 Do you have anything to report concerning those hours, add a description if you want.

 Working solo can be tedious.
 That’s why, if you’re hitting the road with co-workers, you can add them to the same work order.
 All combined hours will be added to the total amount of the invoice.